NCERT Solutions Class 11 Physics Chapter 15 – Free PDF Download

 Velocity of sound, v = 340 m/ s

 (i) The apparent frequency of the horn as the man approaches the observer is:

 v’ = vH [ v/(v – vT) ] = 200 [ 340 /(340 – 20) ] = 212.5 Hz.

 (ii) The apparent frequency of the horn as the man runs away from the observer is:

-( b ) The speed of sound is 340 m/s in both the cases.
+(b) The speed of sound is 340 m/s in both cases.
 The apparent change in frequency is a result of the relative motions of the observer and the source.

-Q21.
+Q29.
 A truck parked outside a petrol pump blows a horn of frequency 200 Hz in still air.
-The Wind then starts blowing towards the petrol pump at 20 m /s.
+The wind then starts blowing towards the petrol pump at 20 m/s.
 Calculate the wavelength, speed, and frequency of the horn’s sound for a man standing at the petrol pump.
-Is this situation completely identical to a situation when the observer moves towards the truck at 20 m /sand the air is still?
+Is this situation completely identical to a situation when the observer moves towards the truck at 20 m/s and the air is still?